“Bad libraries build collections, good libraries build services, great libraries build communities” — R. David Lankes.

 The School’s focus on information literacy empowers students to become independent learners and thinkers.

 Learning programmes equip the students with advanced information skills so that they become lifelong learners.
-The libraries are the busy hub of school life.
+The libraries are the busy center of school life.
 Even when the lights are turned out, the libraries are still working, providing on-line material to the school community through remote access all day, every day.

-What the Learning Hubs Provide
+What the Library & Innovation Centres Provide

 - The latest technology, including video conferencing facilities, for collaborative learning.